reemsarhan/Frontend/ReactJS.md

 ```

 ## axios
-A third-party JavaScript library used to make HTTP requests (like GET, POST, PUT, DELETE).
+is a popular JavaScript library used to make HTTP requests (GET, POST, PUT, DELETE, etc.) from the browser or Node.js.
-Purpose: To fetch data from an API or backend server.
+In React, it's often used to fetch data from APIs
-Works outside of React too — it's just a generic HTTP client.
 ```
 import axios from 'axios';
 axios.get('https://api.example.com/data')